 To receive a collectable coin for each slam, present a picture of your harvest, along with your hunting license and slam card at qualifying locations.

-See addition directions below for redeeming Grand Slams.
+See addition directions below for redeeming Ultimate Slams.

 Slams can be redeemed through June 30, 2015.